OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ---
-title: Make a Streaming Excel Custom Function
+title: Excel custom function tutorial
-description: In this tutorial, you’ll create a custom function in Excel which can perform calculations, request web data, or stream web data. ms.date: 09/05/2018 ms.topic: tutorial
+description: In this tutorial, you’ll create an add-in, a custom function in Excel, which can perform calculations, request web data, or stream web data. ms.date: 09/05/2018 ms.topic: tutorial
+#Customer intent: As an add-in developer, I want to create a custom function in Excel to increase productivity.
 ---

-# Tutorial: Create a streaming Excel custom function
+# Create a streaming Excel custom function

 ## Introduction
 Custom Functions give you the power to automate processes in Excel.
 You can use them for something as simple as creating your own custom calculation, similar to `=SUM()` or for more complex tasks, like streaming data from the web in real-time right into your worksheet.